24/7 EMERGENCY +1 985 781 0804

 Grant Insights

-The purpose of the Brownfields Community-Wide Assessment Grant is to support communities beginning to address their brownfield challenges, as well as communities with ongoing efforts to bring sites into productive reuse.
+The purpose of the Brownfield Community-Wide Assessment Grants is to develop inventories of brownfield sites, prioritize sites, conduct community involvement activities, conduct planning, conduct site assessments, develop site-specific cleanup plans, and develop reuse plans related to brownfield sites.
 Brownfield revitalization can support community efforts to become more resilient to climate change impacts by incorporating adaptation and mitigation strategies throughout the assessment, cleanup, and redevelopment process.
 Program funds are authorized through the Infrastructure Investment and Jobs Act (IIJA).

 # of Programs